PrefectHQ/prefect/docs/guides/prefect-deploy.md

 - Create ad-hoc flow runs from the API or Prefect UI.
 - Upload flow files to a defined storage location for retrieval at run time.

+!!! note "Deployments created with `.serve`"
     A deployment created with the Python `flow.serve` method or the `serve` function runs flows in a subprocess on the same machine where the deployment is created.
+It does not use a work pool or worker.

 ## Work pool-based deployments